bassmanitram/actions-for-nautilus/README.md

   For example, if the command is expected to, say, start an HTTP server in a selected directory, it doesn't make sense for the action to be displayed when more than one directory is in the selection.
-Therefore, in this case, you would set the value of this property would be set to `1`, which would prevent the action from appearing in the context menu when more than one directory is in the selection.
+Therefore, in this case, you would set the value of this property to `1`, which would prevent the action from appearing in the context menu when more than one directory is in the selection.